SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/search-modes.md

 * **Data Tier**

     Select from the drop down which Data Tier the query should run against, either Continuous, Frequent, or Infrequent.
-See [searching Data Tiers] (../../../Manage/Partitions_and_Data_Tiers/Searching_Data_Tiers.md "Searching Data Tiers") for further details.
+See [searching Data Tiers](../../../manage/partitions-and-data-tiers/searching-data-tiers.md) for further details.

     ![Data Tier options.png](/img/search/get-started-search/search-page/Data-Tier-options.png)

 * **Index**

-    Type in any [Partitions] (../../../Manage/Partitions_and_Data_Tiers/01-About-Partitions.md "About Partitions") you want to run the query against.
+    Type in any [Partitions](/docs/manage/partitions-and-data-tiers) you want to run the query against.
 When you click in the text area a list of available options is provided.
 Click an option to automatically fill in the value in the text area.
 You can continue to add additional Partitions if desired.

     ![Basic mode Index options.png](/img/search/get-started-search/search-page/Basic-mode-Index-options.png)

 * **Filters**

-    Type in any [fields] (../../../Manage/Fields.md "Fields") you want to run the query against.
+    Type in any [fields](../../../manage/fields.md) you want to run the query against.
 Once you select a field you need to select a value for it.
 When you click in the text area and begin typing an autocomplete list begins to offer suggestions.
 Click a suggestion to automatically fill in the value in the text area.
 You can continue to add additional fields if desired.

     ![basic mode filters option.png](/img/search/get-started-search/search-page/basic-mode-filters-option.png)